datanav/docs/technical/exact-superoffice.rst

      - "string"

-Exact Items to Superoffice Product
+Exact Items to SuperOffice Product
 ----------------------------------
-Every Exact Items will be synchronized with a Superoffice Product.
+Every Exact Items will be synchronized with a SuperOffice Product.

-Once a link between a Exact Items and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Items and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Items and a Superoffice Product:
+The following properties are synchronized between a Exact Items and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Exact Items Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Code
      - Code
      - "string"

-Exact Quotations to Superoffice Quotealternative
+Exact Quotations to SuperOffice Quotealternative
 ------------------------------------------------
-Every Exact Quotations will be synchronized with a Superoffice Quotealternative.
+Every Exact Quotations will be synchronized with a SuperOffice Quotealternative.

-Once a link between a Exact Quotations and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Quotations and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Quotations and a Superoffice Quotealternative:
+The following properties are synchronized between a Exact Quotations and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - Exact Quotations Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Description
      - Name
      - "string"

-Exact Salesorderlines to Superoffice Quoteline
+Exact Salesorderlines to SuperOffice Quoteline
 ----------------------------------------------
-Every Exact Salesorderlines will be synchronized with a Superoffice Quoteline.
+Every Exact Salesorderlines will be synchronized with a SuperOffice Quoteline.

-Once a link between a Exact Salesorderlines and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorderlines and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorderlines and a Superoffice Quoteline:
+The following properties are synchronized between a Exact Salesorderlines and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorderlines Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type